twodayslate/NetUtils/Pods/SplitView/README.md

 ## Usage

-Using SplitView is easy!
-Simply create a `SplitView` and add your views to it!
+Using `SplitView` is easy!
+Simply create a `SplitView` and add your views to it - just like a `UIStackView`.

 ```
 import SplitView
-...
+//
 let mySplitView = SplitView()
-mySplitView.addView(myFirstView)
+mySplitView.addSplitSubview(myFirstView)
-mySplitView.addView(mySecondView)
+mySplitView.addSplitSubview(mySecondView)
 ```

 There are certain customizations available including minimum sizing and snapping.
+Custom handles are also supported.

 Be sure to checkout the [example App](https://github.com/twodayslate/SplitView/tree/master/app).